patrickcfwhite/project-3/README.md

   }

 ```
-2. <p style='text-decoration: underline'>Favoriting the Activity<p>
+2. <p style='text-decoration: underline'>Favouriting the Activity<p>

 - Authorised users also have the functionality to be able to favourite all the activities that are on the webpage.
-To enable this, a white heart is available per activity and if pressed will turn red, indicating it is favorited.
+To enable this, a white heart is available per activity and if pressed will turn red, indicating it is a favourite.
 The heart would only be visible if a user is authorised and is deployed using a ternary operator.
 Once this heart has been clicked, the `handleFavourite` function runs by which a POST request is made to the single activity endpoint which stores what users have favourited the activity using their unique ID.
 If this pressed again, a DELETE request would be made to be user who is logged in and removes the activity from their saved items folder:

 ```js
 {auth.isLoggedIn() ? <ion-icon style={savedItems.includes(props.history.currentGame) ? { color: 'red' } : { color: 'white' }}